audibailey/MultiMonit/README.md

-#MultiMonit
+# MultiMonit

 A M/Monit Alternative coded in Python.
 Heavily based on Monittr (https://github.com/karmi/monittr)
-Version: 2.13
+Version: 2.18

-#Important
+# Important

 * There is one error which makes it impossible to kill MultiMonit using Ctrl + C. Please use Ctrl + \ to kill MultiMonit, kill -9 {PID} still works as usual.
-* If there is in error or you cant figure something out, use the github Issues tab please.
+* If there is in error or you cant figure something out, use the GitHub Issues tab please.

-#To Do
+# To Do

-* Utilise simply HTTP Auth headers and make a config setup for that
-* Fix the Ctrl+C error
+* Fix the Ctrl+C error (For now use Kill or Ctrl + \)
 * Add new proposed features

 # Requirements: